tarwn/lessthandot-hugo/blogs/content/posts/2012-02-22-report-builder-3-0-table.md

 ![][6]

 Choose the Layout shows you how the report will look.
-Don’t like the order of the columns or rows?
+Don't like the order of the columns or rows?
 You can go back and rearrange if needed.

 ![][7]